 New playing seasons mean new volunteers & vendors - New board members, association vendors and volunteers with regular, routine or frequent access to or supervision over minor participants need to complete USA Hockey Safe Sport training and screening.

 Safe Sport before team activities - Coaches, managers, locker room monitors and other association volunteers need to complete Safe Sport training prior to participating in any activities (on-ice or off-ice) with their youth hockey team.
 These are available now to get a jump on the season.

-All players seventeen (17) years of age or older on or before December 31 (2002 and 2003 birth years), that play on a team in a classification that allows minor age players, are required to complete U.S. Center for Safe Sport online training before being added to the team and prior to participation (on-ice or off-ice).
+All players seventeen (17) years of age or older on or before December 31, that play on a team in a classification that allows minor age players, are required to complete U.S. Center for Safe Sport online training before being added to the team and prior to participation (on-ice or off-ice).
 This requirement applies to all teams in the Youth, Girls, High School, Junior Hockey, Flex Hockey and Disabled Hockey program classifications that allow both minor age and adult age players.
 Players required to take the training must complete the Core Center for Safe Sport Training prior to being added to the team.